-Delaware Law School is led by Dean Rodney A. Smolla, a nationally recognized legal scholar and champion for student-centered and experiential legal education.
+Delaware Law School is led by Interim Dean and Professor of Law Alicia Kelly, a nationally recognized legal scholar and champion for student-centered and experiential legal education.
 Candidates selected for these merit-based awards are among the strongest applicants to Delaware Law School in both academic achievement and personal and professional accomplishments.
 Candidates will have demonstrated leadership and service backgrounds, extracurricular involvement at the undergraduate level and be of strong character.
 A review of their accomplishments indicates that they are very likely to contribute to the law school and the communities we serve in significant and meaningful ways.